 I also brought along some reference letters from previous employers (professional references, not in the field of teaching), and of course, my certificates.

-My portfolio turned out to be a really great idea because every Director had a look at it in every one of my interviews.
+My lesson plan portfolio turned out to be a really great idea because every Director had a look at it in every one of my interviews.
 Some would say “Wow!
 Those are some quite detailed lesson plans!”.